newtheatre/history-project/_shows/17_18/collaborators.md

   - quote: No-one saw me in just the towel until the first show (I forgot to bring it to the dress run)
     name: Jack Ellis
     submitted: 2017-12-03
+  - quote: Honestly, I never meant to direct this show.
+Being indirectly forced to direct a show about being forced to write a show might be the single most ironic thing that's ever happened to me.
+    name: Will Berrington
+    submitted: 2017-12-04

 cast:
 - role: Mikhail Bulgakov